ketut-garjita/de-zoomcamp-2024/learning/module4/dbt-cloud-IDE-setup.md

 - Create a new project in dbt Cloud.
 From Account settings (using the gear menu in the top right corner), click + New Project.
 - Enter a project name and click Continue.
-- For the warehouse, click BigQuery then Next to set up your connection.
+- For the warehouse, click BigQuery then Next to set up our connection.
 - Click Upload a Service Account JSON File in settings.
-- Select the JSON file you downloaded in Generate BigQuery credentials and dbt Cloud will fill in all the necessary fields.
+- Select the JSON file  we downloaded in Generate BigQuery credentials and dbt Cloud will fill in all the necessary fields.
 - Click Test Connection.
-This verifies that dbt Cloud can access your BigQuery account.
+This verifies that dbt Cloud can access our BigQuery account.
 - Click Next if the test succeeded.
-If it failed, you might need to go back and regenerate your BigQuery credentials.
+If it failed,  we might need to go back and regenerate our BigQuery credentials.

 **Create a dbt cloud account from their website (free for solo developers)**